 Your GP will be able to help you with your symptoms and offer further tests if they are required.
-If your symptoms require a review by a specialist, your GP can refer you to hospital.
+If your symptoms require a review by a specialist, your GP can refer you to a specialist community service or the hospital.